01What Content Marketing Is All About

 08Measure the Effectiveness of Your Content

 The process of analyzing your metrics can be time-consuming if you start from scratch each time you want a report, so I recommend using a systemized plan that you repeat every month to see how your content is performing.
 This will also help you compare your results over time.
-This guide to content marketing metrics is a great place to start.

 An Essential Content Marketing Checklist for Small Business Owners